ibm-cloud-docs/hp-virtual-servers/protect_build.md

 # Protecting your image build
 {: #imagebuild}

+You can now use Hyper Protect Secure Build to build a trusted container image within a secure enclave that is provided by {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for VPC.
+For more information, see [Hyper Protect Secure Build](/docs/vpc?topic=vpc-about-hpsb).
+{: tip}

 You can securely build your own image, which you can then use with [bring your own image](/docs/hp-virtual-servers?topic=hp-virtual-servers-byoi).
 {: shortdesc}